vazmigue/networking-iberia/2-tgw-vpns/60-tgw-routing.md

 1. In the AWS Management Console choose **Services** then select **VPC**.

-1. From the menu on the left, Scroll down and select **Transit Gateway Routes Tables**.
+1. From the menu on the left, scroll down and select **Transit Gateway Routes Tables**.

 1. From the table in the main panel select **Blue Route Table**.
 Let's take a look towards the bottom, and click the **Routes** tab.